iCloud is a completely free software tool that is pre-installed on all Apple devices – from Mac computers through to iPhone, iPad, and iPod Touch.

 Don’t worry – even though you share the account you can’t view each other’s stuff.
 So you get the benefits of shared storage whilst keeping your privacy.

-iCloud also includes other things such as ‘Find My iPhone’ as well as some web based applications that lets you send email or update contacts when on the move via any web browser.
+iCloud also includes other things such as ‘Find My iPhone’ as well as some web-based applications that let you send an email or update contacts when on the move via any web browser.